 They kissed one last time and soon found themselves back in the night air.

 He smirked.
 “That would be awesome.”

 A Quest in the Dark © 2020 Cait Gordon.
 All rights reserved.
 No part of this work may be used or reproduced in any manner whatsoever without permission except in the case of brief quotations in critical articles and reviews.
+This is a work of fiction from the author’s imagination, and any resemblance to persons living or dead is purely coincidental.
 For more information, contact Cait Gordon.
 (Mock book cover image provided by Pexels.com)